muhammadsalihu/softpreneur/README.md

 - If you come across this ReadMe, please say a prayer for Ibrahim.
 He was a great Leader who advocated for the culture of Inifinite Game (https://www.kernel.community/en/build/games/infinite/)

-- I encourage you to take a look at this Instagram Page, most especially the captions on his personal posts.
+- I encourage you to take a look at his Instagram Page(https://www.instagram.com/softpreneur/), most especially the captions on his personal posts.

 - In Future Iteration of this project, his works will be minted as an NFT and deployed to the Blockchain.